abhrajit117/BizzIn/README.md

 # Hence comes the chat section.
 Here business authorities and investors can contact with each other by the real time chatting.
 ![home_dashboard_chats](https://github.com/abhrajit117/BizzIn/assets/78528757/8f06f9c7-5e13-4dd5-acb7-fe2eb521fa15)
 ![home_dashboard_chats (1)](https://github.com/abhrajit117/BizzIn/assets/78528757/6f6c18d2-2d84-460a-b361-ff37986c5f1f)
+# In stat, users can choose his/her favourite business profiles to notice their economic stats.
+By these, the small companies, start ups will get more opportunities to get noticed by investors as well as other business authorities.
+So the chance of investment as well as the chance of collaborating with other companies will increase.
+We think it is gonna be a very significant feature.
+# In articles, news about technology, stock markets will be shown.
 ![home_dashboard_stats](https://github.com/abhrajit117/BizzIn/assets/78528757/74b6d103-7ce8-40b4-adea-6cc054da8bfb)
 ![home_dashboard_articles](https://github.com/abhrajit117/BizzIn/assets/78528757/034c6742-1c3b-4d8c-9066-63372730e70a)